gemfire/gemfire-developer-website/content/examples/python-rest-client.md

 ```
 gfsh> exit
 ```
 8. Using python3, run the python example.
-Here is the code:
+The code is available Here is the code:

 ```python
 #!/usr/bin/env python3